Mary’s Meals has been operating in Tigray since 2017 in partnership with a trusted local organisation.Published on

 Mary’s Meals has been serving meals in Ethiopia since 2017

 - How many children do we feed in Ethiopia?

 We usually reach 24,320 children in schools in Ethiopia.
-As many of these schools are closed due to the conflict, we are currently feeding 30,000 children in camps for internally displaced people
+As many of these schools are closed due to the conflict, it's becoming increasingly difficult to reach those in need